P-ADITYA15/Otaku-Zone/README.md

-# Otaku-Zone
+# Otaku Zone

-Running Otaku Zone Locally
+## Running Otaku Zone Locally

-Follow these steps to run the Otaku Zone web app on your local machine:
+To run the Otaku Zone web app locally on your machine, follow these steps:

-Download the Code:
+1. **Download the Application:**
+   - Visit the GitHub repository for Otaku Zone.

-Click on the green "Code" button and select "Download ZIP."
+   - Click on the green "Code" button and select "Download ZIP".
-Extract the downloaded ZIP file to a location on your computer.
+   - Once downloaded, extract the ZIP file to your desired location.

-Install XAMPP:
+2. **Install XAMPP:**

-Download and install XAMPP from here.
+   - Download and install XAMPP from [here](https://www.apachefriends.org/index.html).
-Start the Apache and MySQL services in the XAMPP control panel.
+   - Start the Apache and MySQL services in the XAMPP control panel.

-Import the Database:
+3. **Import the Database:**

-Open phpMyAdmin by visiting http://localhost/phpmyadmin/.
+   - Open phpMyAdmin by visiting http://localhost/phpmyadmin/.
-Log in (default username is "root" with no password).
+   - Log in (default username is "root" with no password).
-Import the chatroom.sql file located in the "database" folder of the extracted repository.
+   - Import the `chatroom.sql` file located in the "database" folder of the extracted repository.

-Move the Files:
+4. **Move the Files:**

-Move the extracted folder to xampp/htdocs/ (Windows) or /Applications/XAMPP/htdocs/ (macOS).
+   - Move the extracted folder to `xampp/htdocs/` (Windows) or `/Applications/XAMPP/htdocs/` (macOS).

-Configure Database Connection:
+5. **Configure Database Connection:**

-Open dbconnect.php in the extracted folder and update the database connection details.
+   - Open `dbconnect.php` in the extracted folder and update the database connection details.

-Access the Web App:
+6. **Access the Web App:**

-Open your web browser and go to localhost/<foldername> or localhost/<foldername>/main.php.
+   - Open your web browser and go to `localhost/<foldername>` or `localhost/<foldername>/main.php`.
-Use "admin@123" as the default password if prompted.
+   - Use "admin@123" as the default password if prompted.

 Now you can enjoy chatting anonymously and staying updated with the latest anime news on Otaku Zone!

-Otaku Zone
+#Features

 Otaku Zone is a web application designed for anime enthusiasts to connect, chat, and stay updated with the latest anime news.
 Built using PHP and SQL database, Otaku Zone offers two main features: